 For the overall satellite design problem, we must contend with not one but two individual knapsack problems.
 One problem models the software design and the second problem models the hardware design.
-We can model the satellite codesign problem using two MMKP problems.
 The first of the two MMKP problems for the satellite design is its software MMKP problem.
 The hardware design options are modeled in a separate MMKP problem with each set containing the potential hardware options.
-An example mapping of the software and hardware design problems to MMKP problems is shown in Figure 3.
+An example mapping of the software and hardware design problems to MMKP problems is shown in Figure 1.